 A Boundary Integral velocity representation is derived for the Navier-Stokes equations in terms of their Green's functions, called NSlets, for a body in an exterior-domain uniform flow.
-This result is already known for the steady case1, where it is assumed that the Boundary Integral representations around the fluid point and the body can be represented by domain integrations involving Dirac delta functions.
-In this paper, these assumptions shall not be made and, instead, the Boundary Integral representations shall be evaluated directly.
-Furthermore, the representation is extended to include time dependent as well as steady flow.
+This result is already known for the steady case,1 where it is assumed that the boundary integral representations around the fluid point and the body can be represented by domain integrations involving Dirac delta functions.
+In this paper, these assumptions shall not be made and, instead, the Boundary Integral representations is extended to include time dependent as well as steady flow.

-The result is a generalization of existing results in the literature for Stokes^{2,3}, Oseen4 and Euler5 models.
+The result is a generalization of existing results in the literature for Stokes,^{2,3} Oseen,4 and Euler5 models.
 These represent the flow by an integral distribution over the body boundary of their respective Green's functions which have a strength given by the force distribution.
-In the low Reynolds number limit the NSlet tends to the Stokeslet, in the high Reynolds number limit the NSlet tends to the Eulerlet, and in the far-field the NSlet tends to the Oseenlet.
+In the low Reynolds number limit, the NSlet tends to the Stokeslet; in the high Reynolds number limit, the NSlet tends to the Eulerlet, and in the far-field, the NSlet tends to the Oseenlet.
 In this way, the new formulation is seen to reduce to existing formulations.
-For the Stokes and Oseen flow the Boundary Integral representation in terms of Stokeslets and Oseenlets, respectively, is wellknown in the literature as the equations are linear^{2-4}.
-However, the result for Euler flow by using Eulerlets is significant as it gives a Green's integral representation for the velocity of the non-linear Euler equations5.
-A theoretical argument was then given for Navier-Stokes flow by using NSlets1, but this argument assumed the use of Dirac delta function representations of the domain integrations rather than the boundary integrations, and was also restricted to the steady case only.
+For the Stokes and Oseen flow, the boundary integral representation in terms of Stokeslets and Oseenlets, respectively, is well-known in the literature as the equations are linear.^{2-4} However, the result for Euler flow by using Eulerlets is significant as it gives a Green's integral representation for the velocity of the nonlinear Euler equations.5 A theoretical argument was then given for Navier-Stokes flow by using NSlets,1 but this argument assumed the use of Dirac delta function representations of the domain integrations rather than the boundary integrations and was also restricted to the steady case only.

-In the present paper, this assumption is not made, and instead we look to evaluate the Boundary Integrals rather than the delta function domain integrals in the Green's integral representation.
-To evaluate the integration around the fluid point, we note that a moving reference frame translating with the velocity of the fluid point will in the vicinity of the point have vanishingly small fluid velocity and so be represented by a linear Stokes flow.
-The non-linearity in the Eulerian Navier-Stokes description begins to disappear and approach the Lagrangian representation following a fluid particle in the vicinity of the point where the Lagrangian and Eulerian representations approach each other.
+In the present paper, this assumption is not made, and instead, we look to evaluate the boundary integrals rather than the delta function domain integrals in the Green's integral representation.
+To evaluate the integration around the fluid point, we note that a moving reference frame translating with the velocity of the fluid point will in the vicinity of the point have a vanishingly small fluid velocity and so will be represented by a linear Stokes flow.
+The nonlinearity in the Eulerian Navier-Stokes description begins to disappear and approach the Lagrangian representation following a fluid particle in the vicinity of the point where the Lagrangian and Eulerian representations approach each other.
 Similarly, the far-field integration will be represented by an Oseen flow.
-This means that over both these integrals, the flow becomes linear and the non-linear quadratic variation in the Navier-Stokes equations becomes negligible; in this way the integrals may be subsequently evaluated.
-This is also checked by determining the order of contribution from the non-linear variation and demonstrating that it is vanishingly small in the limit.
-Furthermore, the non-linear contribution in the Green's integral representation is shown to be represented by a potential defined by a line integration over a radial spoke emanating from the fluid point.
+This means that over both these integrals, the flow becomes linear and the nonlinear quadratic variation in the Navier-Stokes equations becomes negligible; in this way, the integrals may be subsequently evaluated.
+This is also checked by determining the order of contribution from the nonlinear variation and demonstrating that it is vanishingly small in the limit.
+Furthermore, the nonlinear contribution in the Green's integral representation is shown to be represented by a potential defined by a line integration over a radial spoke emanating from the fluid point.
 By considering the interior as well as exterior problem, we see that this potential is continuous over the body domain boundary as we cross from the exterior to the interior domain.
-Consequently, the non-linear contributions from the exterior and the interior domains cancel, yielding a velocity representation by a linear integral distribution of NSlets only.
+Consequently, the nonlinear contributions from the exterior and the interior domains cancel, yielding a velocity representation by a linear integral distribution of NSlets only.